Skip to main content

 After arriving in Anchorage early in the morning by plane, Westley was carefully transferred into a large box truck for the 130 mile journey south to Seward, home of the Alaska SeaLife Center.
 Once there, a forklift was used to safely transfer the large sea lion onto a landing craft vessel in the Seward harbor.

-For the final stage of his remarkable trip, staff from The Marine Mammal Center, the Alaska SeaLife Center, and NOAA Fisheries escorted Westley to "Emerald Cove," a well known Steller sea lion haul out site outside Resurrection Bay.
+For the final stage of his remarkable trip, staff from The Marine Mammal Center, the Alaska SeaLife Center, and NOAA Fisheries escorted Westley to a nearby Steller sea lion haul-out site.

 When the vessel reached the release site, staff members from The Marine Mammal Center who had cared for Westley for months opened the transport unit doors.
 After several seconds, Westley dove into the water.
 The team watched as he swam past the boat one final time before approaching the haulout area, where several other Steller sea lions were gathered.
 They continued observing for an extended period and saw Westley interacting with other sea lions in the water near the haulout.